yt-project/yt/doc/source/visualizing/volume_rendering.rst

    direction
 #.
 Take a snapshot and save the image.

-Here is a working example for the IsolatedGalaxy dataset from the 2012 yt workshop.
+Here is a working example for the IsolatedGalaxy dataset.

 .. python-script::